 In 2012 Nikki was invited by Jack Kornfield to join the four year 2013-2016 joint teacher training program of Spirit Rock/Insight Meditation Society/Insight Mediation Center, and was mentored by Gil Fronsdal and Guy Armstrong.
 She was again empowered in 2016 as a Spirit Rock/IMS/IMC Retreat Teacher.

-Nikki has taught silent meditation retreats with Western luminaries such as Sharon Salzberg, Jack Kornfield, Joseph Goldstein, Guy Armstrong, Gil Fronsdal, and others on a variety of contemplative topics ranging from mindfulness and lovingkindness to death contemplation.
-Nikki serves on the Teachers Council at the Spirit Rock Meditation Center in Woodacre, CA, and is a Teacher at the Insight Meditation Center in Redwood City, CA. She serves on the Board of Directors at Spirit Rock.
+Nikki has taught silent meditation retreats with Western luminaries such as Sharon Salzberg, Jack Kornfield, Joseph Goldstein, Guy Armstrong, Gil Fronsdal, Norman Fischer, and others on a variety of contemplative topics ranging from cultivating kindness to mindful leadership, with a distinct expertise on mindfulness of death.
+Nikki serves as a Stewarding Teacher at the Spirit Rock Meditation Center in Woodacre, CA, and is a Teacher at the Insight Meditation Center in Redwood City, CA. She serves on the Board of Directors at Spirit Rock.

-Her teaching includes lectures, classes, day longs, workshops, silent retreats on meditation and Buddhist contemplation in the San Francisco Bay Area and internationally, by invitation.
-She also offers guidance and individual mentoring to practitioners internationally.
+Her teaching includes lectures, classes, day longs, workshops, silent retreats on meditation and Buddhist contemplation in the San Francisco Bay Area and internationally.

 A Longer Version?

-See an interview conducted by Spirit Rock Meditation Center with Nikki in 2014.
+Or an interview conducted by Spirit Rock Meditation Center in 2014.

 Some of my other teachers, who have become co-teachers...

 Gil Fronsdal and Sally & Guy Armstrong